 Our pick for the best SOT fishing kayak that is stable and keep anglers and recreational kayakers from flipping over.

-- Storage: Large front hatch, Mod Pod, shock cord
+- Storage: Large front hatch, shock cord rear storage

-Let’s take thing up a notch with the Prowler kayak.
+Let’s take thing up a notch with the Pelican kayak.
 Short of pedal-powered fishing kayaks, you’ll be hard pressed to find a better boat for the angler.

-I want to take a moment to recognize the importance of the Element Seating System in this boat.
-Raised slightly above the deck is a folding, adjustable, padded fabric seat.
+I want to take a moment to recognize the importance of the ERGOFIT G2 Seating System in this boat.
+Raised slightly above the deck is a folding, adjustable, padded seat.

 Behind you is a backrest that’s just high enough to be supportive, but designed to pair with a fishing kayak PFD.